-IBM Watson Orchestrate Enterprise Edition comes with entitlements to IBM Robotic Process Automation (RPA) to facilitate automating unique use cases across your organization.
-Watson can sequence your custom skills with pre-built flows or create new workflows dynamically.
+IBM watsonx Orchestrate Enterprise Edition comes with entitlements to IBM Robotic Process Automation (RPA) to facilitate automating unique use cases across your organization.
+IBM watsonx Orchestrate can sequence your custom skills with pre-built flows or create new workflows dynamically.

 How many things can you do at once?

 Multi-tasking—it’s essential in today’s work environment.
 To truly transform work, we need tools that can keep up.
-Watson can now work multiple requests in parallel.
-For example, a recruiter can ask Watson to schedule interviews and then continue work with Watson while the task is being worked in the background.
+IBM watsonx Orchestrate can now work multiple requests in parallel.
+For example, a recruiter can ask Orchestrate to schedule interviews and then continue work with Orchestrate while the task is being worked in the background.

 Beyond the chatbot

-IBM Watson Orchestrate isn’t a chatbot, which typically executes dialog trees that terminate when the user response cannot be found in the tree.
-Watson has an advanced natural language processor to understand intent, break down requests and guide you through a dynamically generated sequence of steps to complete a task.
-If Watson needs more information or to clarify ambiguity, it asks.
-When unable to find a skill, Watson guides users to find a new skill or import an existing skill to complete that task.
+IBM watsonx Orchestrate isn’t a chatbot, which typically executes dialog trees that terminate when the user response cannot be found in the tree.
+Orchestrate has an advanced natural language processor to understand intent, break down requests and guide you through a dynamically generated sequence of steps to complete a task.
+If Orchestrate needs more information or to clarify ambiguity, it asks.
+When unable to find a skill, it will guide users to find a new skill or import an existing skill to complete that task.

 Let’s build the future workforce today